 Don’t like dealing with all that darn cloud stuff?
 We can understand.
-There’s also ways to manually transfer your contacts from Android devices to iOS ones.
-You can make a VCF file, transfer it over to the iPhone and then simply open it to grab all your contacts data.
+There are also ways to transfer your contacts from Android devices to iOS ones manually.
+You can make a VCF file, transfer it over to the iPhone and then open it to grab all your contact data.
 The process is simpler than it seems; let’s walk you through it.

 - Unlock your Android device and head to the Contacts app.